jbeans0312/jbeans0312/README.md

 <h2>About me ☕</h2>
 <p>I'm currently a Junior at the University of Delaware and studying Computer Science with a concentration in Data Science B)</p>
-<p>This summer I'll be taking part in research focused on machine learning and 3D reconstruction of cell structure</p>
+<p>This summer I'll be taking part in research focused on machine learning and 3D reconstruction of cells</p>
 <p>Python, C, C++, Java, R, and TypeScript</p>

 <h2>What I'm working on 🍵</h2>